alankrantas/wasm_experiments/tinygo-wasm/README.md

 Make sure the project is using the correct version of ```wasm_exec.js``` copied from ```tinygo/target``` in your system.

-The generated wasm size is only 5% of the standard Golang version, however the compile time is also a bit longer.
+The generated wasm size is only 5% of the standard Golang version, however the compilation time is also a bit longer.

 ### Run server